iamvanja/react-audio-player/README.md

 # React Audio Player

 Audio player built using using [React](https://facebook.github.io/react/).
 The build tool used is [Webpack](https://webpack.github.io/).
-Some of the features include responsivness and dynamically reading ID3 tags.
+Some of the features include responsiveness and dynamically reading ID3 tags.

 ### Getting started
 **Step 1**.
 Make sure that you have [Node.js](https://nodejs.org/) v6 or newer and ideally [Yarn](https://yarnpkg.com/) installed on your machine (npm is fine too).